 The parents are in a serious bind.
 They are up against evidence that they can almost never contradict.
 It is especially serious if the parents have any prior DCF history whatsoever.

 Please see our article: The Problem of Unexplained Fractures and Head Injuries.

 If your child is taken on an OTC, it is usually desirable to see that the child is placed with relatives.
 See: Relatives Seeking Placement.

 OTC is a serious business.
 The odds are stacked against you.

 Do not, under any circumstances, argue with the social worker.
 That will only get you written up as uncooperative or minimizing, and will make it worse.

 People understandably believe that if they can convince the social worker, all will be well.
 DCF does not operate that way.
-A supervisor makes the decision, and the field social worker communicates it and takes the heat.
+A supervisor or manager makes the decision, and the field social worker communicates it and takes the heat.

 Many people try to defend themselves against DCF.
 That seldom makes sense; but in an OTC, it makes no sense at all.